jcmcnch/MGPrimerEval/README.md

 ./run_tutorial.sh
 ```

-The pipeline will run for a few hours, and then you should see output from `snakemake` saying 100% of the steps have been completed:
+The pipeline will run for a few hours, and then you should see output from `snakemake` saying 100% of the steps have been completed (NB: the number of steps will be different):

 ![Completion Message:](https://github.com/jcmcnch/MGPrimerEval/blob/master/images/Completion_message_snakemake.png)

 It will produce a few summary pdf plots which can be useful to verify it worked (some may be blank if there is not sufficient data).
+For example, this is what is produced from the tutorial data for *Bacteria* (excluding *Cyanobacteria* and plastids):

 ![For example:](https://github.com/jcmcnch/MGPrimerEval/blob/master/images/MGPrimerEval-tutorial.BACT-NON-CYANO.svg)

+There are many more outputs to peruse which are described more fully in the sections on [expected output files](https://github.com/jcmcnch/MGPrimerEval#35-expected-output-files), as well as the detailed instructions for running the [compute](https://github.com/jcmcnch/MGPrimerEval#5-running-the-compute-workflow) and [classify](https://github.com/jcmcnch/MGPrimerEval#6-running-the-classify-workflow) workflows.

 6. To run the pipeline with your own data, you now merely have to follow the instructions [here](https://github.com/jcmcnch/MGPrimerEval#44-setting-up-your-configuration-file) to set up your own configuration file and to [add your own raw data](https://github.com/jcmcnch/MGPrimerEval#42-cloning-the-repository-and-adding-raw-data).

 7. If you want to reproduce the analysis reported in our publication, we provide ENA/SRA identifiers in the folder `config/dataset-info/`.
 In our experience, downloading such large datasets is best accomplished with `ascp` and an associated python library, and we include instructions [here](https://github.com/jcmcnch/MGPrimerEval#8-downloading-data-from-ena-to-either-reproduce-our-analysis-or-conduct-a-new-evaluation).

+8. To intercompare metagenomes with ASVs, you can follow the template pipeline described [here](https://github.com/jcmcnch/MGPrimerEval#7-running-the-compare-workflow) which reproduces the outputs discussed in the paper.

 ## 1. Preamble
 Accurate design of oligonucleotide primers for small subunit ribosomal RNA (SSU rRNA) polymerase chain reaction (PCR) amplicon sequencing (or indeed any PCR-based analysis) determines how quantitiative the resulting data is.
 So far, primers have been mainly designed based on comprehensive and highly-curated reference databases such as SILVA.
 This has provided important insights into theoretical primer performance and corrected many flaws.
 However in past primer evaluations, the reliance on full-length references and giving each sequence equal weight can lead to a distorted perspective on the actual extent of matches and mismatches expected in real samples.
 Prior approaches did not take into account: